electro-framework/framework/subsystems/interfaces/Interfaces/Http/RouterInterface.md

 If the factory returns nothing (or null), execution proceeds to the next route.

-This is different from the behaviour of middleware, which when it returns nothing, it's the same as returning the current response.
+This is different from standard the behaviour of handlers, which when they returns nothing, it's equivalent to returning the current response.
 You can't have that here, as factories are not middleare and they do not receive a response instance.

-This behaviour also allows you to simply run a factory to setup something before matching some additional routes.
+This modified behaviour also allows you to simply run a factory to setup something before matching some additional routes.

 ### Handling requests

-On a middleware where you whish to perform routing, before using the router you must call the `for()` method, passing it the current request, the current response and the "next" handler.
+On a middleware where you whish to perform routing, before using the router you must call the `with()` method, passing it the current request, the current response and the "next" handler.

-`for()` will return a new `RouterInterface` instance configured to the given paramenters.
+`with()` will return a the same `RouterInterface` instance, but configured to the given parameters, while pushing the previous context to stack, from where it can recover it when backtracking from the current routing depth.

-You may then call `route()` on it to perform the routing.
+You may then call `route()` on the router to perform the routing.

 ###### Example

     function ($request, $response, $next) {
       return $router
-        ->for ($request, $response, $next)
+        ->with ($request, $response, $next)
         ->route (...);
     }

 > **Note:** most other examples on this documentation ommit this setup code, and begin with `$router->route(...)`.
  This is just for the sake of brevity.

-A middleware or routable should do one of the following:
+A handler (middleware or routable) should do one of the following:

 - return a new Response object
 - add to the content of the current Response object and return it
 - return nothing (it's the same as returning the current Response)
 - return the result of calling the "next" argument

-A routable should call "next" if it decides to NOT handle the request or if it wants to delegate that handling to another routable **at the same depth or above** but still capture the generated response and, eventually, modify it.
-It operates in the same fashion as standard middleware.
+A handler should call "next" if it decides to NOT handle the request or if it wants to delegate that handling to another handler **at the same depth or above it** but still capture the generated response and, eventually, modify it.

+Up to this point, it operates in the same fashion as standard middleware.

+But routables can also perform sub-routing of the request, by invoking again the router on their request instance.

 #### Handling sub-routes

-On the other hand, if a routable is not the final routing destination and it needs to delegate processing to sub-routes, it should return the result of invoking the router again for the desired sub-routes.
+If a routable is not the final routing destination and it needs to delegate processing to sub-routes, it should return the result of invoking the router again for the desired sub-routes.

 ###### Example